Not Business Advice ✍️

 I managed to set aside almost $50k.
 Which means that even if for some crazy reason I was to start making zero dollars per month starting from tomorrow, I would still have enough runway for 2 years.

-Thank you grandpa.
+Thank you pappoo.
 You don't know it, but you helped your grandson achieve his dreams.
 Rest in peace.
-Love you.
+I love you.

 If things go well, I am free for life.
 I gain my freedom.
 I scale CyberLeads.
 I travel the world.
 I set even more money aside.